angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 * What is the purpose of the `budgets` specified in the `angular.json` file and why should we always use them?
 * What's the difference between root `styles.scss` file, `styles` array in the `angular.json` file and `styleUrls` property in the component metadata?
 * What's the main advantage of using schematics in the IDE instead of CLI?
+* What's the purpose of `@angular/core` schematics and how can they help you in existing projects?